Universal asynchronous receiver-transmitter: Transmitting and receiving serial data

 For the voltage level, two UART modules work well when they both have the same voltage level, e.g 3V-3V between the two UART modules.
 To use two UART modules at different voltage levels, a level shifting circuit needs to be added externally.

 Data framing

 Example of a UART frame.
-In this diagram, one byte is sent, consisting of a start bit, followed by eight data bits (D1-8), and two stop bits, for a 11-bit UART frame.
+In this diagram, one byte is sent, consisting of a start bit, followed by eight data bits (D1-8), and two stop bits, for an 11-bit UART frame.
 The number of data and formatting bits, the presence or absence of a parity bit, the form of parity (even or odd) and the transmission speed must be pre-agreed by the communicating parties.
 The "stop bit" is actually a "stop period"; the stop period of the transmitter may be arbitrarily long.
 It cannot be shorter than a specified amount, usually 1 to 2 bit times.
 The receiver requires a shorter stop period than the transmitter.
 At the end of each data frame, the receiver stops briefly to wait for the next start bit.
 It is this difference that keeps the transmitter and receiver synchronized.